-In website content operation, the publication time of articles is often one of the focuses of users, which not only affects the interest of users in reading, but also has a potential impact on the timeliness and authority of the content.However, the time information stored in the database is typically in a machine-readable timestamp format, such as a string of numbers, which is difficult for ordinary visitors to understand.AnQiCMS fully considers this point, providing a flexible way for you to convert these timestamps into clear and easy-to-read date and time formats, greatly enhancing the user experience.
+In website content operations, the publication time of articles is often one of the focuses of users, as it not only affects the interest of users in reading, but also has potential effects on the practicality and authority of the content.However, the time information stored in the database is usually in a machine-readable timestamp format, such as a string of numbers, which is difficult for ordinary visitors to understand.AnQiCMS fully considered this point, providing a flexible way for you to convert these timestamps into clear and readable date and time formats, greatly enhancing the user experience.

-You can use the numbers in this reference date to represent the date and time units you wish to output:
+You can use the numbers in this reference date to represent the date and time units you want to output:

 - Year: